 - Box 6.
 Shows adjustments to scholarships or grants for a prior year.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit that you claimed for the prior year.
 You may have to file an amended income tax return (Form 1040X) for the prior year.

 - Box 7.
-Shows whether the amount in box 1 includes amounts for an academic period beginning January–March 2019.
+Shows whether the amount in box 1 includes amounts for an academic period beginning January–March of the following calendar year.
 See Pub.
 970 for how to report these amounts.

 - Box 8.
 Shows whether you are considered to be carrying at least one-half the normal full-time workload for your course of study at the reporting institution.

 - Box 9.
 Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.

 - Box 10.
 Shows the total amount of reimbursements or refunds of qualified tuition and related expenses made by an insurer.
 The amount of reimbursements or refunds for the calendar year may reduce the amount of any education credit you can claim for the year (may result in an increase in tax liability for the year of the refund).